spigradle/spigradle/docs/root-templates/template_README.md

 # Requirements

-All the plugins requires Gradle 5.4.2+, recommends the latest.
+All the plugins require Gradle 8.0+, the latest version is recommended.

 To update your gradle wrapper: